dan-doyle/course_qa/README.md

 # Objectives

-- Question answering chatbot about undergrad courses in UCD, Trinity College Dublin and Dublin City University.
-MVP version has just Maths courses and all variants of maths but we hope to expand both the number of courses and universities in the knowledge base.
+- Develop a question-answering chatbot focused on undergraduate courses at UCD, Trinity College Dublin, and Dublin City University.
+The current MVP covers only Maths courses and their variants, but the goal is to expand both the range of courses and universities included in the knowledge base.
-- Usually students are comparing courses within universities, so we want to architect it with this in mind
-    - Perform a write-up below on this point where we give an example, like 'what is the focus on applied versus theoretical maths in the courses between UCD and Trinity College?'
+- As students often compare courses within and across universities, the system should be designed with these comparative queries in mind.
+For example, it should excel at answering questions like, "What is the focus on applied versus theoretical maths between UCD and Trinity College courses?".

 ## Technical objectives
-- Build an information retrieval system leveraging a lightweight LLM separate from the main 'chatbot' acting as an intermediary to retrieve information.
-This lightweight LLM which can receive conversational context and pose information requests to the information store, the results of which requests can inform the main chatbot's response.
+- Build an information retrieval system using a lightweight LLM that acts as an intermediary between the main chatbot and the information store.
+This lightweight LLM will receive conversational context, retrieve relevant information, and help inform the chatbot's responses.
-- Balance the development to make its set-up friendly to development locally on an Apple product to leverage the use of Apple Silicon.
-Due to this limitation the low latency of a response is a factor not a primary aim.
+- Optimize the development process to ensure it can be done efficiently on Apple devices, leveraging Apple Silicon.
+While low latency is important, it is not the primary goal due to these technical constraints.

 # Set-up